 Channel Islands and Isle of Man students should apply to their Local Authority for help with their tuition fees.

-Applicants about to start their studies will be informed of the tuition fees applicable to their programme of study in their offer of admission from the University.
+Applicants about to start their studies will be informed of their fee status and the tuition fees applicable to their programme of study in their offer of admission from the University.
 Students can check what fees they will be charged by checking the Tables of Fees published on the university website:

 Further information regarding staff scholarships can be found at the Scholarships website.